michael-s-downs/thethingineed/README.md

 ##### Merge action

-The compose request will be "base_request" changing the query to "What are the components of compose?" and the actions template "retrieve_merge_llm" is as follows:
+The compose request will be "base_request" changing the query to "What are the components of compose?" and the actions template <i>retrieve_merge_llm</i> is as follows:

 Body: